Science Fiction & Dystopian Fiction

 American War is a speculative fiction novel published in 2017 by the Canadian-Egyptian author Omar El Akkad.
 Set in a dystopian near-future in which climate change has displaced millions, the book details a Second American Civil War fought between the federal government and the Southern United States over the use of fossil fuels.
 Prior to writing American War, El Akkad reported from conflict zones in Afghanistan and Egypt as a journalist for The Globe and...
 Read American War Summary

-Ancillary Justice, published in 2013, is author Ann Leckie’s first novel; Leckie previously published short fiction in various science fiction magazines.
-Leckie’s first installment of the Imperial Radch trilogy, continued in Ancillary Sword and Ancillary Mercy, won numerous science fiction awards for best novel of the year and became the first book to win the Hugo, Nebula, and Arthur C. Clarke awards.
-Ancillary Justice was nominated for other awards, including the James Tiptree, Jr. Award...
+Ancillary Justice, published in 2013, is author Ann Leckie’s first novel, although she previously published short fiction in various science fiction magazines.
+Leckie’s first installment of the dystopian Imperial Radch trilogy, followed by Ancillary Sword and Ancillary Mercy, won numerous science fiction awards for best novel of the year and became the first book to win the Hugo, Nebula, and Arthur C. Clarke awards.
+Ancillary Justice was also nominated for the James Tiptree, Jr. Award...
 Read Ancillary Justice Summary

 Annihilation is a science fiction novel written by Jeff VanderMeer and published in 2014.
 The first book of VanderMeer’s Southern Reach trilogy, it won the 2014 Shirley Jackson Award for best novel and the 2015 Nebula Award for Best Novel.
 A film based on the novel was released in 2018.
-For its incorporation of various literary elements, the novel has also been categorized as thriller, suspense, horror, science fantasy, and “weird fiction.”Plot SummaryThe 12th expedition...
+For its incorporation of various literary elements, the novel has also been categorized as thriller, suspense, horror, science fantasy, dystopian, and “weird fiction.”Plot SummaryThe 12th...
 Read Annihilation Summary

-An Unkindness of Ghosts is a 2017 science fiction novel by Rivers Solomon set on a generation starship called Matilda, the political and labor organization of which resembles the antebellum American South.
+An Unkindness of Ghosts is a 2017 science fiction/dystopian novel by Rivers Solomon set on a generation starship called Matilda, the political and labor organization of which resembles the antebellum American South.
 The ship left the ruins of Earth more than 300 years ago, heading towards a destination now forgotten by its residents.
 Most of the story is told from the perspective of Aster Grey, a resident of the “lower decks” who, like her neighbors...
 Read An Unkindness of Ghosts Summary

 Publication year 1917Genre Short Story, FictionTags Science-Fiction / Dystopian Fiction

-Phillip K. Dick’s A Scanner Darkly, first published in 1977, is a testament to a time—late ‘60s-early ‘70s—when drug experimentation was a viable alternative to the grown-up world of nine-to-five jobs and suburban family life.
+Phillip K. Dick’s A Scanner Darkly, first published in 1977, is a dystopian novel that is testament to a time—late ‘60s-early ‘70s—when drug experimentation was a viable alternative to the grown-up world of nine-to-five jobs and suburban family life.
 Set in a future Southern California (1994), the novel is dedicated to many of Dick’s friends who didn’t survive the experiment or were left with permanent brain damage.
-Dick’s prolific career includes over 40 novels and several short story collections...
+Dick’s prolific career includes over 40 novels and...
 Read A Scanner Darkly Summary

 Ray Bradbury’s short story “A Sound of Thunder” was first published in Collier’s magazine on June 28, 1952 and was later reprinted in his 1953 short story collection A Golden Apple in the Sun.
 It was adapted into a comic book, 2005 film, and made into a video game.
-In this science fiction story, the Time Safari time travel agency brings hunters back in time to hunt now-extinct animals for a fee of several thousand dollars.The...
+In this science fiction/dystopian story, the Time Safari time travel agency brings hunters back in time to hunt now-extinct animals for a fee of several thousand dollars.The...
 Read A Sound Of Thunder Summary

-Publication year 1957Genre Novel, FictionThemes Society: Economics, Society: Politics & Government, Values/Ideas: Power & GreedTags Science-Fiction / Dystopian Fiction, Classic Fiction, Philosophy
+Publication year 1957Genre Novel, FictionThemes Society: Economics, Society: Politics & Government, Values/Ideas: Power & GreedTags Science-Fiction / Dystopian Fiction, Classic Fiction, Philosophy, Business / Economics, Philosophy, Politics / Government

 The novel Atlas Shrugged (1957) was written by Russian American author Ayn Rand.
 Widely considered to be the author’s magnum opus, Atlas Shrugged is a divisive text that has remained popular in the public consciousness despite harsh criticism from academics and philosophers across the political spectrum.
 Set in a dystopian US wherein the collectivist government bureaucracy has a stranglehold on industry, the narrative follows protagonist Dagny Taggart as she fights to defend her family’s transcontinental...
 Read Atlas Shrugged Summary